Prescribing Under Shared Care Agreements with Private Providers

 1. Patient Guidance:

-Patients are advised to continue receiving their medications through the private provider or explore options for transferring their care to an NHS service where shared care arrangements are in place.
+Patients are advised to continue receiving their medications through the private or third-party provider or explore options for transferring their care to an NHS service where shared care arrangements are in place.

 Conclusion: